hanaerachid/docker/README.md

 ## DEV for the console

+The setup is as follows:
+ * the current docker composition provides all the required middleware (front with ssl, ldap, db, smtp) with ports bound to localhost
+ * the console app runs locally on your host through Jetty, makes use of those services
+ * the security proxy (running on docker) is able to access the console app running on localhost:8286 through host aliasing (see below)

 Before starting the composition, be sure to edit the `targets-mapping.properties` file in the `config` subfolder (aka datadir):

 ```